You probably came here looking for a kids activity tracker. Let’s find out the best ones available in the market.

 Ages: 6-15 years

 Nabi Compete is a competitive kids fitness band that allows them to compete in head to head contests and other collaborative tasks.
-These fitness bands contribute an important role towards a healthy lifestyle for kids.
+These fitness bands contribute an important role in a healthy lifestyle for kids.
 Nabi Compete has the ability to measure food burn and steps covered during the day.
 The fitness watch encourages kids to walk and run distances that are equivalent to famous landmarks in the United States of America.

 With the app displaying activities completed and calories burnt, kids get to learn the concept of miles and calories in relation to the food they consume.
 Kids can select a pet of their choice, and there are even more pets that they can unlock when they have earned certain points by completing activities.